BitKoda/linkage-be/README.md

 ## About <a name="about"></a>

-This is a RESTful API for AgeLink Back-End database.
-The database is `MongoDB Atlas`, interacted with via `Mongoose and Expres.js`.
+This is a RESTful API for Linkage Back-End database.
+The database is `MongoDB Atlas`, interacted with via `Mongoose and Express.js`.
 It contains data on users, visits and passwords, which are accessible via the endpoints provided and appropriate GET, POST, PATCH and DELETE methods.
 A complete list of endpoints and methods is accessible in the `endpoints.json` file.

 Testing was carried out using Jest and Supertest.